tiwari-nishant/webui-vue/docs/guide/components/file-upload/index.md

 # FormFile

-`FormFile` is a custom component wrapper around the Bootstrap-vue Form File component.
+`FormFile` is a custom component wrapper around the Bootstrap-vue-next Form File component.
 The purpose of this component is to upload files to the BMC.

 To use this component: